7 Land-Cover classification

 7.2.2 Multi-spectral training data

-As with our k-means clustering example we need data to inform our supervised classification.
-In the interest of time, we gather MODIS data for only four spectral bands (1 to 7) from the MCD43A4 data product.
+As with our k-means clustering example we need predictor data to inform our supervised classification.
+The MODIS data product MCD43A4 provides daily multi-spectral data, which is corrected for (geometric) view angle effects between the satellite and the sun.
+In below example in the interest of time, we gather data for only four spectral bands (1 to 4) from the MCD43A4 data product.
 This is a subset of what is used in the formal MCD12Q1 LULC product.
-The MCD43A4 data product provides daily multi-spectral data corrected for (geometric) view angle effects between the satellite and the sun.

 The required MCD43A4 data is not readily available using the {MODISTools} R package, as previously introduced, and I will therefore rely on the {appears} R package (Hufkens 2023) to query and download training data.
 The {appears} package relies on the NASA AppEEARS API service which provides easy access to remote sensing data subsets similar to the ORNL DAAC service, as used by {MODISTools}.
 The provided data covers more data products, but does require a login (API key) limiting ad-hoc accessibility.